Maximum Centre-Disjoint Mergeable Disks: Algorithms for MCMD

 Let $S$ denote the set of such disks.
-If this is not possible (the centre of one of these disks is not contained in $d_i$, after merging its previous disks), we skip this value of $j$, because it fails the second condition of Definition~\ref{dproper} (Step 3.a).
-Note that if there exists no proper assignment in which $j$ disks are merged with $d_i$, a greater number of disks cannot be merged with $d_i$ in any assignment, and we can safely skip the remaining values of $j$ and continue the loop of Step 3 by incrementing the value of $i$.
+If this is not possible (the centre of one of these disks is not contained in $d_i$, after merging its previous disks), we skip this value of $j$, because it fails the second condition of Definition~\ref{dproper} (Step~\ref{i3a}).
+Note that if there exists no proper assignment in which $j$ disks are merged with $d_i$, there cannot exists a proper assignment in which more than $j$ disks are merged with $d_i$ either, and we can safely skip the remaining values of $j$ and continue the loop of Step~\ref{i3} by incrementing the value of $i$.